hndrs/gradle-git-properties-plugin/README.md

   provided
 - the output file is `resources/main/git.properties`

-The task can be configured the following way
+The task can be configured the following way if the defaults are not applicable:

 ```kotlin
 import io.hndrs.gradle.plugin.git.properties.GenerateGitPropertiesTask